[amazon_auto_links id="280537"]

 Squander or industrial waste deposited in the water due to improper waste management is known as water pollution.
 Water pollution is an incredibly dangerous thing.
 It directly affects the life of organisms living within the oceans, rivers and lakes.
 These toxins can kill aquatic plants and animals and are a threat to their life.

-Indirectly they are harmful to the human body also.
+Indirectly, they are harmful to the human body.
 This water is used for irrigation of fruits and vegetables used by farmers.
 Such water always contains toxins despite enough filtration.
-Human beings consume these indirectly which affects their health.
-Their bodies hence become prone to diseases.
+Human beings consume these indirectly, which affects their health.
+Hence, their bodies become prone to diseases.

 6.3 Thermal Pollution